 Last month, I was interviewed on the podcast The Sustainable Minimalist, hosted by Stephanie Sefarian.
-Check out that episode because Stephanie is a great interviewer!
+Stephanie is a great interviewer!
 In today’s Trashmagination podcast, I will share some tidbits from that interview.

 To give some context, Stephanie’s podcast is for people who are simplifying their lives or learning about minimalism.
 A stereotype of minimalism is that the main goal is to reduce your possessions and downsizing your home.
 That can be a big part of the process – but it is just one facet of minimalism.
 It can also mean simplifying your schedule by learning to say “no” to commitments and being intentional about how you spend your time and money.